anastr/SpeedView/README.md

 speedometer.speedTo(50)
 ```

-by default, the speed change Duration between last speed and new speed is `2000 ms`.<br>
+by default, the speed change Duration between the last speed and new speed is `2000 ms`.<br>
 you can use other Duration by method :
 ```kotlin
 // move to 50 Km/s with Duration = 4 sec
 speedometer.speedTo(50, 4000)
 ```

-automatically indicator move around current speed to add some reality to speedometer because of [Tremble](https://github.com/anastr/SpeedView/wiki/0.-Get-Started#tremble), you can stop it by `app:sv_withTremble="false"` Attribute or call this method in the code.
+automatically indicator moves around current speed to add some reality to the speedometer because of [Tremble](https://github.com/anastr/SpeedView/wiki/0.-Get-Started#tremble), you can stop it by `app:sv_withTremble="false"` Attribute or call this method in the code.
 ```kotlin
 speedometer.withTremble = false
 ```